alvarolorentedev/kanekotic-page/blog/2022-09-09-event-storming-to-define-service-boundaries.md

 ### Step-By-Step Guide

-let's do an example of how a
+let's do an example of how a company sets up our internet connection

 #### Prepare a board and the people for the session